icssc/ZotMeal/README.md

 ### Testing

-Run `turbo test` at the root of the project.
+Run `npx turbo test` at the root of the project.

 **Database**